 I got my start in audio volunteering locally in the New York area at theaters and working on sound design and music for indie video games.
-In 2018 I attended the Conservatory of Recording Arts and Sciences, where I graduated with a 3.8 GPA.
+In 2018 I attended the Conservatory of Recording Arts and Sciences.
 Later, I interned and assisted at Bear Creek Recording Studio, just outside of Seattle Washington.
 There I was exposed to the hybrid recording process.
 The fusion of the old school Analog world with modern Digital tools.
 I worked along side Producer Ryan Hadlock and was fortunate enough to gain some insight on his processes in production, recording and mixing.

 I've worked with upcoming indie artist David and The Devil, who is based out of Scotland, UK.
 The tracks we have done have both hit in the Top 3 of the iTunes UK Blues charts.
 He is also credited on the soundtrack of award winning the video game Red Dead Redemption 2.

 Tell me about your project and how I can help, through the 'Contact' button above.

 Q: If you were on a desert island and could take just 5 pieces of gear, what would they be?

 A: A Macbook Pro, a Neumann U67, a Gibson Les Paul, a P-Bass, and an SSL bus compressor.